sweisss/sweisss.github.io/projects/smarthubfordumblights.md

 # Smart Hub for Dumb Lights
-This is a project that uses a Raspberry Pi to control a set of patio lights that can be controlled with a radio frequency remote (included with the lights).
+This is a project that uses a Raspberry Pi to reproduce the signals of a radio frequency remote to control a set of patio lights.
-Once successful transmission from the RPi to the lights was acheived, the project then expanded to include a daily schedule in addition to the on-demand signals, essentially turning the RPi into a smart hub for "dumb" lights.
+Once successful transmission from the RPi to the lights was acheived, the project then expanded to include a daily schedule in addition to on-demand signals, essentially turning the RPi into a smart hub for "dumb" lights.

 This write-up is part tutorial and part story of a personal project.